Rough-Cut Trail Mowers

 Product Description Free Shipping & No Sales Tax This Brave Pro Rough Cut Pull-Behind Mower features 2 heavy-duty blades with a rugged des...View full details

 Product Description Free Shipping The Brave PRO BRPBC26HE 26" Brush Cutter can tackle large areas in no time and maneuvers tough terrain with e...View full details

 Product Description Free Shipping The Swisher Predator Talon 24-inch 11.5 HP walk behind rugged trail cutter is perfect for any small or medium...View full details

 Rough Cut Mower 101

 A rough cut mower is not your standard lawn mower.
 The difference is in the name.
 Rough cut mowers are not designed to finish your grass.
-Their job is to take on the rough stuff.
-You might also see them called brush mowers or brush hogs, which is an apt description.
+Their job is to literally take on the rough stuff.
+You might also see them called brush mowers or field mowers, which is an apt description.
 Rough cut mowers are designed to take down woody materials and brush up to 3” in diameter.